 Steam generator replacement, consisting of removal of OSGs and installation of RSGs, would be conducted during regularly scheduled fuel cycle outages.
-DCPP operates on a 18- to 20-month cycle with 30- to 40-day fuel outages (75 to 80 days for Steam Generator Replacement Project) scheduled to occur in the Spring and the Fall.
+DCPP operates on a 18- to 20-month cycle with 30to 40-day fuel outages (75 to 80 days for Steam Generator Replacement Project) scheduled to occur in the Spring and the Fall.
 The steam generators that would be replaced for Unit 2 are scheduled for the February to May 2008 outage, while the steam generators for Unit 1 are scheduled for January to April 2009.
-The project facilities and team would be demobilized after the entire project is completed in 2009.
-Table B-2 shows some of the major milestone dates for the Proposed Project.